What We Do

 WIP Local Assistance Grants

-Through the WIP Grant Program, we issue grants to public agencies, nonprofits, and eligible tribes for projects that restore, protect, and enhance California’s Sierra-Cascade watersheds and communities.
-Our strong partnerships allow us to efficiently put state funding on the ground to restore forest health, reduce wildfire risk, and improve climate resilience.
+We fund projects that restore, protect, and enhance Sierra-Cascade watersheds and communities.
+Our strong partnerships allow us to efficiently get state funding on the ground.Learn more

-We are using Regional Forest and Fire Capacity Program (RFFCP) funding to increase regional capacity to prioritize, develop, and implement landscape-level forest health and wildfire resiliency projects.
-This program will help build the human and organizational infrastructure to fully implement the WIP throughout our service area.
+We are using Regional Forest and Fire Capacity Program (RFFCP) funding to increase regional capacity to develop and implement projects.
+This will help build the human and organizational infrastructure needed for large-scale restoration efforts.Learn more